Hoda Afshar: Early life and early education

+Life and work

 Her first project, in 2005, was a series of black and white photographs documenting Tehran's underground parties called Scene, but she could not show them in public.
+From 2005 to 2006, Afshar worked as a photojournalist for Hamvatan newspaper in Tehran.

+She moved to Australia in 2007, and in the same year completed a course at University of Technology Sydney, "Photojournalism Essential".
+In 2009 she completed a fine art diploma in photography and sculpture at the Meadowbank TAFE in Sydney.

+From 2013 to 2021 Afshar lectured at the Photography Studies College in Melbourne.

+Her first solo exhibition, Behold (2017, at the Centre for Contemporary Photography in Melbourne), comprised a set of grainy photographs of men in a gay bathhouse taken in Iran in 2016.

 Afshar's two-channel video work, Remain (2018), includes spoken poetry by Kurdish-Iranian refugee Behrouz Boochani and Iranian poet Bijan Elahi.
 Afshar describes her method as "staged documentary", in which the men on the island are able to "re-enact their narratives with their own bodies and [gives] them autonomy to narrate their own stories".
 The video was shown as part of the Primavera 2018 exhibition at the Museum of Contemporary Art Australia in Sydney, from 9 November 2018 to 3 February 2019.
 One of the photographs of Boochani taken for this project won the Bowness Photography Prize.
 This portrait, along with several others taken as part of the Remain project, are held by the Art Gallery of New South Wales.

+In 2019 Afshar completed her PhD in creative arts at Curtin University, with the subject of her thesis being "images of Islamic female identity".
+In 2019 and Afshar started teaching at the Victorian College of the Arts and Photography Studies College in Melbourne.

-Afshar was the subject of a Compass program on ABC Television in 2019, and in the same year was a judge for the National Portrait Gallery's National Photographic Portrait Prize.
+Afshar was the subject of a Compass program on ABC Television in 2019.

+Afshar's book Speak the Wind (2021) documents the landscapes and people of the islands of Hormuz, Qeshm, and Hengam, in the Persian Gulf off the south coast of Iran.
+She got to know some of the people there, travelling there frequently over the years, and they told her about the history of the place.
+She said that "their narrations led the project", and she explores "the idea of being possessed by history, and in this context, the history of slavery and cruelty".

 In March 2021, an exhibition of Afshar's portraits of nine whistleblowers was mounted at St Paul's Cathedral in Melbourne, in an exhibition named Agonistes (after the Greek word agonistes, meaning a person engaged in a struggle).